Lessons learned from building, optimizing, and deploying a huge static site powered by everyone’s favorite SSG — Jekyll.

 How I used collections with Jekyll to build a style guide and pattern library for Made Mistakes.

 A responsive, fully realized, and lightweight website starter for Jekyll.

 A responsive Jekyll blog theme designed to give your site a modern and somewhat cliché look.

-A simple and responsive Jekyll theme for words and photos by designer Michael Rose.
+A simple Jekyll theme for words and pictures by designer Michael Rose.